Oplexitie/GBM2K-Framework/README.md

 # GBM2K-Framework

-The GBM2K (Grid Based Movement 2K) Framework is a Godot 4 framework made for 2D top-down grid based games like YumeNikki.
+The GBM2K (Grid Based Movement 2K) Framework is a Godot 4 project that facilitates the creation of 2D grid-based games like YumeNikki, with a [Godot 3 version also available](https://github.com/Oplexitie/GBM2K-Framework/tree/godot3).

 The framework replicates the grid movement seen in RPG Maker 2000 while keeping things simple and easily modifiable.